 On our way back to Hase railway station, we have decided to visit one more place: the Bodhisattva Temple of Kannon-Hasedera.

 I think this place is absolutely worth to visit.
-You should plan to spend there min.
-2-3 hours, to have enough time for visit and relax.
+You should plan to spend there at least 2-3 hours, to have enough time for a visit and relax.
 The temple is situated on a hill, and it is surrounded by beautiful gardens.
 There are several interesting places to visit: temples, statues of saints, caves, small Jizo figurines and beautiful small gardens.
-The best is at the end: marvelous view of the bay and ocean waters.
+The best is at the end: marvellous view of the bay and ocean waters.